Saturday. CME closed. You’re open — on HyperLiquid S&P500.

 Two things stand out.

-First, capital.
-At 50x leverage, you can take a meaningful S&P 500 position with pocket change.
-One full contract (~$6,547 notional) requires just $131 in margin.
-HyperLiquid enforces a $10 minimum order value — so the smallest trade is 0.002 contracts.
+First, the capital efficiency is overwhelming.
+At 50x leverage, one full contract (~$6,547 notional) requires about $131 in margin.
+HyperLiquid’s minimum order value is $10 — which means the smallest trade in practice is 0.002 contracts.

 Why the Official License Matters